-Due to weather conditions and the Labor Day holiday, we will be closed through Sept 5th.
-We will resume business on Tuesday Sept 6th
+Due to weather from Hurricane Matthew, we will be closed on Sept 7th.
+We will resume business on Monday Sept 10th

 Is EZ GlutenTM difficult?